Pathways012/FPGA_Portfolio/beginner/demux_LSFR_LED_blinker/README.md

 Key behavior:
 - The LFSR runs continuously
-- When the LFSR overflows (or reaches a terminal condition), a blink event is generated
+- When the LFSR is full of zeroes send a "done" pulse
-- The demultiplexer selects which LED receives the blink signal
+- The demultiplexer selects which LED turns on when the "done" pulse is received

 ---